Landlords often find themselves facing plenty of challenges, and among the most common and delicate issues is handling noise complaints.

 Why Landlords Should Consider Soundproofing for Happy Homes

 Living in a place where you can hear every footstep or the neighbor's TV can get pretty frustrating.
-That's where soundproofing comes in handy, and landlords should seriously think about it.
+That's where soundproofing comes in handy, and landlords should seriously think about it to uphold their tenants' right to quiet enjoyment.

 However, soundproofing doesn't mean tearing down walls or breaking the bank.
 There are simple and affordable solutions like adding weather stripping to doors, using rugs to dampen sound, or sealing up any gaps or cracks.
 These small changes can make a big difference.